Bass trumpet: Performers

-In jazz music, Johnny Mandel became well known as a bass trumpet player, as well as Cy Touff and Raymond Premru in the 1950s and 1960s.
-Jazz trombonist Elliot Mason regularly plays the bass trumpet with Wynton Marsalis's Jazz at Lincoln Center Orchestra as well as in his own bands.
-Rashawn Ross regularly plays bass trumpet with the Dave Matthews Band and has performed and recorded with Usher, Ludacris, Maceo Parker, Robert Randolph, and Roy Hargrove.
-His equipment includes a silver-plated Getzen bass trumpet and a Vincent Bach Mount Vernon B♭ trumpet.
+In jazz, Johnny Mandel became well known as a bass trumpet player, as well as Cy Touff and Raymond Premru in the 1950s and 1960s.
+The jazz trombonist Elliot Mason regularly plays the bass trumpet with Wynton Marsalis's Jazz at Lincoln Center Orchestra as well as in his own bands.
+Rashawn Ross regularly plays bass trumpet with the Dave Matthews Band, and in other groups and recordings.
+He plays both a silver-plated Getzen bass trumpet and a Mount Vernon era Bach B♭ trumpet.
+The Chicago-based bass trumpet player Ryan Shultz also plays a Getzen bass trumpet, recording and performing in the progressive jazz scene in Chicago since the 1980s.

-Salsa musician and trombonist Willie Colón plays a Getzen bass trumpet on several recordings on Fania Records.
+The salsa musician and trombonist Willie Colón (1950 – 2026) played a Getzen bass trumpet on several recordings on Fania Records.

-While the bass trumpet in orchestras is usually played by a trombonist, British trumpeter Philip Jones performed on the bass trumpet while employed by the Royal Opera House, Covent Garden.
+While the bass trumpet in classical music is usually played by a trombonist, the British trumpeter Philip Jones performed on the bass trumpet while employed by the Royal Opera House, Covent Garden.

-Leonhard Paul plays bass trumpet regularly with Austrian brass ensemble Mnozil Brass.
+Leonhard Paul plays bass trumpet regularly with the Austrian brass ensemble Mnozil Brass.
 Up until late 2006, he played a traditional rotary valve bass trumpet made by Gebr.
-Alexander of Mainz, but now plays a redesigned instrument by Schagerl.
+Alexander, but now plays a redesigned instrument by the Austrian maker Schagerl.

-Chicago-based bass trumpet player Ryan Shultz plays a Getzen bass trumpet, recording and performing in the progressive jazz scene in Chicago since the 1980s.